Senator Victor Torres - Contact Information

-Here you will find contact information for Senator Victor Torres, including email address, phone number, and mailing address.
+Official contact information for Senator Victor Torres of Florida, including email address, phone number, office address, and official website.

 Victor Manuel Torres Jr. was born on July 22, 1947, in New York City.
 After graduating from Harren High School in 1966, he enlisted in the United States Marine Corps, serving for four years from 1966 to 1970.
 During his service, Torres was stationed in Okinawa in Japan, and was awarded the Good Conduct Medal.